martinpaljak/AppletPlayground/README.md

  * code formatting

 # FEASIBILITY NOTICE
  The above applets and the overall package come "as-is".
 I make no claims about the feasibility, usability, security, correctness whatsoever of the whole package or any of the components.
 Use at your own risk.
+Everything here is only for educational purposes.

 ## What you need ?
  * Unix-like operating system like a recent Linux or OS X